ylester/AudioFraud/README.md

 # AudioFraud

-Senior Design Audio Fraud Project
+This is a Senior Design Audio Fraud Project that will focus on differentiations provided from extraction of audio feautures to determine whether the speaker is authentic or computer generated all while identifying the users in the process.

 ## Problem: